- Eligibility for Health Services

 - Pre-existing conditions: any condition that you have when you arrive in New Zealand, an example of this would be asthma.
 Unless:

-(a) the condition had been declared and accepted by Vero Insurance Ltd in writing as an insured Pre-existing Medical Condition(s); or
+(a) the condition had been declared and accepted by Allianz in writing as an insured Pre-existing Medical Condition(s); or

 - Contraception appointments and prescriptions

 - Health Screening appointments and laboratory / prescription costs - an example of this would be screening for sexually transmitted infections

 Please see your insurance policy for other conditions / appointments that may not be covered: http://www.studentassist.co.nz

 If you wish to obtain insurance cover for a pre-existing condition you will need to discuss options with the insurance company.
 You will need to complete the Medical Risk Assessment Form.
 Please contact the Insurance Administrator for assistance with submitting the form to the insurance company.

 If you need to see a Doctor, Nurse, Counsellor or Psychiatrist for a condition that is not covered by your insurance policy, you will need to pay the Student Health Services for your appointment and any associated pharmacy / laboratory costs.